A Parent’s Guide to Parental Control Software

 Installing parental controls is a great way to start conversations about internet safety and pornography.

-So make sure you let your child know that you have installed parental controls, and what it means.
+Please let your child know you have installed parental controls and what they mean to them.
 Let them have a look at the type of information you can see.
-My 14 year old daughter was very keen to see how much information was private (or not).
+My 14-year-old daughter was very keen to see how much information was private (or not).

-Books can be an invaluable resource to use with starting this conversation.
-You can find internet safety books and books about pornography on this website.
+Books can be an invaluable resource to use when starting this conversation.
+You can find children’s books on many of the internet safety topics, like online porn, media literacy, social media safety and sending nudes (or sexting).

-Internet safety is a conversation that needs to start early.
-So that it becomes just another fact of life that your child accepts.
+Internet safety is a conversation that needs to start early so it becomes just another fact of life that your child accepts.

 And remember, parental controls are not a replacement for open and honest conversations about porn.
 Conversations still need to keep happening!